Load from External Kafka

 Manage and monitor your loading job

 When a loading job starts, the GSQL server assigns it a job ID and displays it for the user to see.
-There are three key commands to monitor and manage loading jobs:
+There are four key commands to monitor and manage loading jobs:

 SHOW LOADING STATUS job_id|ALL